futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "DAW fluency & first full loop", "explanation": "You need to build fluency in your chosen DAW in order to translate your ideas into sound.
 This milestone lays the foundation for what comes later.", "practice": [
-        "Complete 3 lessons from Learn Ableton Live: Basics each week: builds DAW navigation/editing so ideas become tracks faster.", "Create one 8-bar loop on weekdays: daily reps build muscle memory and generate material for this month’s goal."
+        "Complete lessons from Learn Ableton Live: Basics — Building DAW navigation and editing fluency turns ideas into tracks faster.", "Create an 8-bar loop — Daily repetition builds muscle memory and generates material for this month's goal."
       ],
       "goal": "Finish a 60-second sketch by day 30", "course_rec": {